FREQUENTLY ASKED QUESTIONS

 In the past home school critics would argue that home schoolers won't be socialized or won't be able to go to college.
 These concerns have proven to be completely unfounded.
 The Home schoolers of yesterday are amazing, responsible young adults who are successful in all areas of study and in amazing careers across the spectrum.

-With previous concerns debunked, the main objection today is that families are afraid to embark on this scary journey into unchartered waters and undertake a seemingly overwhelming responsibility.
-HEED is here to come along side of you of this journey.
-We have over 60 years experience in this arena and we look forward to walking this out with you.
+With previous concerns debunked, the main objection today is that families are afraid to embark on this scary journey into unchartered waters. to some the responsibility seems overwhelming; but with HEED's help, you can experience the joys of successfully educating your children at home.
+We have over 70 years of combined experience and look forward to helping you along the way.

 How can HEED help?